 This dessert should be eaten hot, as soon as it's ready, as it tends to collapse when cooled.
 Serve it on its own or poured as a sauce over plain homemade cake, fresh fruit, or homemade Italian gelato.

 Whether you prefer calling it sabayon, zabaglione, or zabaione, you'll love the wonderful taste of this old fashioned Italian dessert.
-Try an Italian zabaglione recipe today!
+Try a traditional Italian zabaglione recipe today!

 Lo zambaglione tradizionale è delizioso.